Report any unusual bird deaths immediately and call the Emergency Animal Disease Watch Hotline on 1800 675 888.

 Avian influenza (AI) is a global viral disease of birds.
 There are many strains of the virus that cause infections of differing severity.
 High pathogenicity avian influenza (HPAI) viruses are associated with severe disease and high mortality in poultry.

 All bird species are considered vulnerable to AI and it has been reported in more than 140 species, including poultry, such as:

 Aviary, caged and backyard birds are at little risk if they don’t mix with wild birds, and their feed and water supplies are protected.
 More information on bird biosecurity.

-- There is little risk of people in Australia being affected by avian influenza through normal contact with birds.
-As always, practice good personal hygiene when handling birds.
+In Australia, there is minimal risk of people being affected by AI viruses through normal contact with birds.
+Always practice good personal hygiene when handling birds.